Jack Keane

-John M. "Jack" Keane (born February 1, 1943) is a retired American four-star general, a former Vice Chief of Staff of the United States Army, and a recipient of the Presidential Medal of Freedom.
+John M. Keane (born 1 February 1943) is a retired American general who served as Vice Chief of Staff of the United States Army from 1999 to 2003.
 He is a national security analyst, primarily on Fox News, and serves as chairman of the Institute for the Study of War and as chairman of AM General.

 Early life and education

-Keane was born in Manhattan, New York, the son of Elizabeth (Davis) and John Keane.
+Keane was born in Manhattan, New York, the son of Elizabeth (née Davis) and John Keane.
 He has a brother, Ronald.

 Keane attended Bishop Dubois High School and Fordham University, where he participated in the Pershing Rifles.
 He graduated with a B.S. degree in accounting in 1966.
 He then attended Western Kentucky University and graduated with an M.A. degree in philosophy.
 He later graduated from the US Army Command and General Staff College and the US Army War College.

 Military career

 Keane served in the Vietnam War as a Ranger paratrooper, leading in combat as a platoon leader and company commander.
-He obtained the Combat Infantry Badge and the Master Parachutist Badge.
+He earned the Combat Infantry Badge and the Master Parachutist Badge.
 He later served in U.S. engagements in Somalia, Haiti, Bosnia, and Kosovo.
 His commands include the 1st Brigade, 10th Mountain Division, 101st Airborne Division, and the XVIII Airborne Corps.

 In 1991 Keane saved the life of David Petraeus during a live-fire exercise.
 According to Keane, Petraeus was shot "accidentally, standing right next to me, and I had to fight to save his life.
 He had a hole about the size of a quarter in his back and is gushing with blood, and we stopped the bleeding and got him on a helicopter and got him to a surgeon and so we were sort of bonded ever since that time."

-Keane retired from military service in 2003.
+Keane was under consideration to become the Chief of Staff of the Army in 2003, but declined the appointment.
+He retired from military service in 2003.